SimDevices-Project/mu3io-simgeki/README.md

 ## License

-This project is provided as-is for educational and development purposes.
+This project is licensed under the [GNU Affero General Public License v3.0](./LICENSE).